~ Melvil Dewey

-The Dewey Decimal Classification (DDC) system groups books by topic, then divides them into ten classes of subject (000-999), which are then further subdivided.
-Every library book is given a unique call number to serve as an address for locating the book on the shelf.
-The system classifications are:
+The Dewey Decimal Classification (DDC) system groups books by topic, divides them into ten main classes (000–999), then breaks each class into more specific subjects.
+Every library book is given a unique call number, an address that helps readers find exactly where a book lives on the shelf.

 000 Generalities